January 12, 2022

 Treat your symptoms

 Plenty of rest and fluid are part of the feel-better equation.
-Try to drink a minimum of 114 ounces daily (avoid caffeine or alcohol).
+Try to drink 114-plus ounces daily (avoid caffeine or alcohol) unless your fluid intake is restricted due to a medical condition.
+If this is the case, speak to a member of your care team about a fluid goal.
 Whether you’re suffering from fever and body aches or cough, congestion and runny nose or vomiting and nausea, a number of over-the-counter medications may help subside your symptoms.
 Contact your healthcare provider and specialists to learn more.

 Monitor your symptoms and get help when needed